Philippines: Devotees jostle for 22 hours to touch Black Nazarene

 The parade started Monday at the Quirino Grandstand, and the procession finally ended on Tuesday morning just after 3:30 a.m., local time, when the Black Nazarene statue was returned to the Quiapo Church.

+The route was only 6.9 kilometers (4.3 miles) long, but the huge crowds reduced the pace to a shuffle.

 Traslacion means "transfer," referring to the transfer of the image of the Black Nazarene to the church.
-It's organized by the Catholic Bishops Conference of the Philippines (CBCP), who on Sunday announced that 18 million participants from across the country were expected to join the procession.
+The Catholic Bishops Conference of the Philippines (CBCP) on Sunday announced that 18 million participants from across the country were expected to join the procession.

 However, police estimated that only about 1.5 million devotees turned out.